CrypticSignal/video-quality-metrics/README.md

 ```

 # Example Table:
-The table is saved as a file named **Table.txt**.
-Here's an example of the table that is created when opting to compare presets:
+This program creates a file named `Table.txt`.
+Here's an example of what that file will contain when opting to compare presets:
 ```
 +-------------------------------------------------------------------------------+
 |   PSNR/SSIM/VMAF values are in the format: Min | Standard Deviation | Mean    |